peerlibrary/meteor-peerdb/README.md

 (only those defined as functions).
 For example, if you overrode (or monkey patch) document definitions and would like metadata to use those new document definitions.

-If you want to reference the same document recursively, use string `'self'` as an argument to `@Reference`.
+If you want to reference the same document recursively, use string `'self'` as an argument to `@ReferenceField`.

     class Recursive extends Document
       # Other fields: